Astronomers Capture Wild Image of China’s Out-of-Control Rocket

 Masi’s group, in cooperation with the Bellatrix Astronomical Observatory in Italy, uses remotely controlled telescopes to observe space, spotting things like comets, asteroids, and the odd piece of space junk coming back to taunt us.

 This time, the robotic system managed to capture China’s 98-foot-tall (30-meter) Long March 5B heavy-lift launch vehicle, which launched on April 28.
-This core stage is currently out of control and expected to re-enter Earth’s orbit on Saturday, May 8 at 10:34 p.m.
+This core stage is currently out of control and expected to re-enter Earth’s atmosphere on Saturday, May 8 at 10:34 p.m.
 EDT (Sunday, May 9 at 2:34 a.m.
 UTC), give or take about 21 hours, according to Masi.

 The exact time of re-entry and where the rocket might crash are unknown because, like I just said, it’s literally out of control.
 The core stage is currently orbiting the planet once every 90 minutes, at speeds reaching more than 4.4 miles per second (7 km/s), making precise predictions very difficult.
 In an email, Jonathan McDowell, an astrophysicist at the Harvard-Smithsonian Center for Astrophysics, said “a one-hour error in the reentry time is an 18,000-mile error in the location.”
 Debris from the core stage is likely to fall into the ocean or onto uninhabited areas on land, but a risk to human life and property is not out of the question.